barumau/pandunia/suomi/pandunia-suomi.md

 in nam - endonyymi (omakielinen nimi)
 in pushe - pusertaa
 in she - sisältö
+in ten - sisältää
+in ten gi - kontti
 in verse jan - sisäänpäinsuuntautunut (introvertti)
 in vide - introspektio
 Indonesi - Indonesia